 Top brushes should last for a couple of weeks of twice-daily use, and we wouldn't recommend buying anything that won't run for at least a week.
 Even better, some modern brushes will charge by USB, which at least gives you more options for topping them up while travelling, and might compensate for a shorter battery life.

 There are two considerations with brush heads.
 First, what choice of brush heads will you get?
 With a big brand like Philips or Oral-B, odds are you'll be able to choose brush heads designed specifically for whitening, gum care or sensitive teeth.
 With a smaller brand, you're likely to be more limited.

 Price is also a key factor.
 While the brush itself may be expensive, the bigger cost could end up being replacement brush heads.
 Again, big brands have the edge here: thanks to bulk manufacturing, they can sell brush heads for less, and you can usually find third-party duplicates at even better prices.
 Smaller brands like Sanyei just can't compete here.

 So before you snap up a cheap brush, make sure you won't pay for it later when it comes to buying new brush heads.

 Where to find smart toothbrush savings

 If you're in the UK, other great places to look include Argos, Currys, Boots, Superdrug, and Very.
-It's always worth keeping John Lewis in mind too - the company's price match policies mean it often matches some of the best deals from other retailers, while including better customer service and warranty policies.
+It's always worth keeping John Lewis in mind too - the company's price match policies mean you can often get the same value deal as that from another retailer, with better customer service and warranties.